scalawithcats/scala-with-cats/src/pages/case-studies/crdt/g-counter.md

 an accurate account of the state of the whole system without storing the complete history of interactions.
-If a machine wants to calculate the total traffic for the whole web site. it simply sums up all the per-machine counters.
+If a machine wants to calculate the total traffic for the whole web site, it sums up all the per-machine counters.
 The result is accurate or near-accurate depending on how recently we performed a reconciliation.
-Over time, regardless of network outages, the system will always converge on a consistent state.
+Eventually, regardless of network outages, the system will always converge on a consistent state.

 ### Exercise: GCounter Implementation